-- Obtain Medical Evaluation.
-If instructed by UFP make a visit to your primary ccare doctor to complete your medical evaluation.
+- Obtain Medical Evaluation: If instructed by UFP, visit your primary care doctor to complete your medical evaluation.
 This should be completed at least 2 weeks before surgery.
-All results can be faxed to 801-615-2258. - Smoking.
-Tobacco, cigarettes, and nicotine consumption will cause poor wound healing, longer healing times, and excessive scarring.
+All results can be faxed to 801-615-2258. - Smoking: Tobacco, cigarettes, and nicotine consumption will cause poor wound healing, longer healing times, and excessive scarring.
 You must discontinue these products more than 4 weeks prior to surgery.
-Otherwise, the surgery will be cancelled. - Hair Care.
-If planning to have your haircut or colored, please do so at least 1 week before and/or 4 weeks after surgery.
+Otherwise, the surgery will be cancelled. - Hair Care: If planning to have your haircut or colored, please do so at least 1 week before and/or 4 weeks after surgery.